Portfolio Guidelines for a College of Fine Arts Scholarship

 Once you have been accepted into the university you will be sent a link to submit your portfolio and other application materials.

 3-15 arts technology works that showcase your existing skills and talents with technology and/or making art pieces.
-Applicants are encouraged to focus their portfolio towards one of the intended concentrations of study (Video Production, Visual Media, Audio Engineering and Production, Live Events Technology) but a small selection of pieces from other concentrations is also welcomed as it shows breadth.
+Applicants are encouraged to focus their portfolio towards one of the intended concentrations of study (Video Production, Visual Media, Audio Engineering and Production, Interactive Media, Live Event Technology) but a small selection of pieces from other concentrations is also welcomed as it shows breadth.

 Sketches, drawings, paintings, while not digital artwork, are still excellent examples as they allow reviewers to see your artistic eye.
 On another note, programming and/or web design and development pieces, while not traditional art, are also excellent examples as they allow reviewers to see your existing technical knowledge.
 For students considering Audio Production or Live Event Technology, showing a playbill that documents their participation or performance is welcomed as a portfolio piece.
 If the contact information of the director of the production could also be provided, it is appreciated.

 *If more than 15 pieces are submitted, only the first 15 will be reviewed.

 Portfolio Formatting Requirements:

 - Printed or 3D Works should be photographed or scanned.

 - All files must be provided digitally and hosted on the web.
 You can either submit the URL to your personal portfolio website if you have one or you can quickly create a free digital portfolio on Behance.net

 - Instructions for hosting files on Behance can be found here.